-Participation Class I

 Investor type This Participation Class is intended for qualified investors as defined in the Wft or another legal concept taking its place at any time, for which a minimum initial deposit of € 1,000,000 applies, such that the deposited amounts, excluding decreases in value, will never be less than the stated amount.

-Legal name Goldman Sachs Dutch Residential Mortgage Fund (NL) - I

-Commercial name Goldman Sachs Dutch Residential Mortgage Fund (NL) - I

-ISIN code NL0010937074

-Management fee 0.225%

-Fixed Miscellaneous Expenses Fee 0.275%
+Legal name Goldman Sachs Dutch Residential Mortgage Fund NHG (NL) - I Commercial name Goldman Sachs Dutch Residential Mortgage Fund NHG (NL) - I ISIN code NL0015602509 Management fee 0.225% Fixed Miscellaneous Expenses Fee 0.225% Participation Class Z Investor type This Participation Class is intended for other investment institutions and UCITS managed by the Manager or professional investors which (in another manner) pay a fee to the Manager itself or to a party affiliated with the Manager for the management of their assets.
+Legal name Goldman Sachs Dutch Residential Mortgage Fund NHG (NL) - Z Commercial name Goldman Sachs Dutch Residential Mortgage Fund NHG (NL) - Z ISIN code NL0015602517 Fixed Miscellaneous Expenses Fee 0.225%

-Summary of the main characteristics per Participation Class at 30-06-2023
+Summary of the main characteristics per participation class at 30-06-2023